-Welcome to the Innovation and Intellectual Property (IIPM) Laboratory that is led by Prof. Frank Tietze.
-We are part of the University's Engineering Department, Division E (Institute for Manufacturing), particularly the IfM's Centre for Technology Management (CTM).
+Welcome to the Innovation and Intellectual Property (IIPM) Laboratory led by Prof. Frank Tietze.
+We are a group of academics, students and practitioners with a deep interest in the role of intellectual property (IP) in innovation processes and systems.
+We are part of the University's Engineering Department, Division E (commonly known as Institute for Manufacturing - IfM), particularly the IfM's Centre for Technology Management (CTM).

-As integral part of the Centre for Technology Management, the IIPM lab adopts an engineering management (firm level) and relational perspective on IP within distributed and collaborative (open) innovation processes and systems for emerging (manufacturing) technologies.
-Employing predominately problem-driven research approaches, our research focuses on the role of IP and its strategic management for developing and deploying sustainable innovation (e.g. climate change mitigation and adaptation technologies), addressing global challenges, such as climate change, achieving sustainable development goals (SDG), and accelerating sustainability transitions.
+The IIPM lab adopts an engineering management (firm level) and relational perspective on IP within distributed and collaborative (open) innovation processes and systems for emerging (manufacturing) technologies.
+Employing predominately a problem-driven research philosophy and empirical, mostly but not entirely qualitative methods, our research focuses on the role of IP and its strategic management for developing and deploying sustainable innovation (e.g. climate change mitigation and adaptation technologies), addressing global challenges, such as climate change, achieving sustainable development goals (SDG), and accelerating sustainability transitions.

 Our research on Innovation and IP Management (IIPM) focuses on two priority areas: